pete-wildberger/genetic/readme.md

 TS Node Genetic Algorithm
 Ts config is set to compile on save.
-Use `node main.js` to start.
+Download and use `yarn install` to get dependencies and `node main.js` to start.